splab-HRBUST/twice_attention_networks/README.md

 ## Detection

-This repo has an implementation for our paper **Twice Attention Networks for Synthetic Speech Detection**.
-The experiment adopted
+This repo has an implementation for our paper **Twice Attention Networks for Synthetic Speech Detection**:

+**Chen Chen, Yaozu Song, Bohan Dai, Deyun Chen.
+Twice attention networks for synthetic speech detection[J].
+Neurocomputing, 2023, 559: 126799.**

-https://github.com/nesl/asvspoof2019 as the baseline system for modification.
+The experiment adopted https://github.com/nesl/asvspoof2019 as the baseline system for modification.

 ## Dataset